Updates to our Ongoing Research on Persistent Hunger in San Francisco and Marin

 This research provides a rigorous assessment of trends in the food landscape in both San Francisco and Marin Counties, and the role of government and nonprofit food providers in meeting ongoing food needs.
-The report finds that there are a staggering 26 million missing meals in our service area, meaning that despite historic gains in our local social safety net, we still have much more work to do in our fight to end hunger in San Francisco and Marin.
+The report finds that there were 17.1 million missing meals in our service area in 2019, meaning that despite historic gains in our local social safety net, we still have much more work to do in our fight to end hunger in San Francisco and Marin.

 Want to learn more?
-You can download the full report or county-specific Fact Sheets here:
+You can download the full report or a Fact Sheet here:

 And follow us on Twitter for more Policy & Advocacy updates: @SFMFoodBank